ninjaconcept/elm-mandelbrot-visualization/README.md

 ## Project Structure

-- `src/Main.elm` - Main application with 3D math and rendering
+- `src/Main.elm` - Main application with Mandelbrot set calculations and 3D rendering
 - `elm.json` - Project dependencies and configuration

 ## Notes

 This project has been updated from Elm 0.18 to 0.19.1 with:
 - Removed deprecated OpenSolid geometry library
+- Custom Mandelbrot set and Julia set mathematical calculations
-- Custom 3D projection and rotation mathematics
+- 3D projection and rotation mathematics for fractal visualization
 - Modern Elm Browser.element architecture
-- Updated Time and animation handling
+- Optimized fractal iteration algorithms for real-time performance